 After the move, the Foundation received a first-order Fresnel lens manufactured by L. Sautter & Cie. that had been used in Cape Lookout Lighthouse in North Carolina.
 The station was relighted on August 27, 1994 and remains an active aid to navigation.
 Prior to being relocated to Block Island, the Fresnel lens had been on display in a Coast Guard building in Portsmouth, Virginia since 1967.
 The Carteret County Board of Commissioners in North Carolina were not exactly thrilled to see the lens moved so far north, and in January 1995, its members signed a resolution calling for the lens to be returned to its “ancestral home.”
 Wayne Wheeler of the U.S. Lighthouse Society had little sympathy for the commissioners attempt to have the lens returned to North Carolina.
 “If it was so important to them, why didn’t they do something about it?” he asked.

-Cape Lookout’s lens remains active in the lantern room at Block Island Southeast Lighthouse, and during the summer, the public is allowed inside the tower, which houses a small museum and gift shop for a number of years.
+Cape Lookout’s lens remains active in the lantern room at Block Island Southeast Lighthouse, and during the summer, the public is allowed inside the tower, which housed a small museum and gift shop for a number of years.
 The exterior of the lighthouse was restored in 2003, and in 2021, half of the Keeper’s duplex finally opened to the public as a museum.
 Keith Lescarbeau of Abcore Restoration supervised the contractors and craftsmen who restored the interior spaces.
 Lescarbeau had previously worked on other lighthouses including Beavertail Lighthouse, Pomham Rocks Lighthouse, and Plum Beach Lighthouse.
 Jean Napier, granddaughter of Willet Clark, who was keeper of the lighthouse for several years, donated bedroom furnishings that had been used in the lighthouse.